swonge/jenkins-pipeline_as_code/README.md

 # jenkins-pipeline_as_code
-Pipeline as a code using Jenkinsfile
+This is a very simple example to illustrate how Pipeline as a code using Jenkinsfile